michaelpiskozub/NetVis-FX/README.md

 # NetVis-FX

 NetVis FX is a tool that allows you to visualize network traffic, so that you can see anomalies and other suspicious traffic flows clearer.
-It was written as a part of MSc Thesis at the University of Oxford.
+It was written as a part of MSc Thesis in 2015 at the University of Oxford.
 The project is a fork of [NetVis](https://github.com/ryft/NetVis).

 ## Visualizations